-Harpenden Town Council have planted 4000 tree saplings since October 2021 to help combat this climate crisis.
+Harpenden Town Council has planted 6000 tree saplings and over 170 larger tree specimens since October 2021 to help combat the climate crisis.
 While much of the planting is carried out by our dedicated Green Spaces Development Officers, we also welcome volunteers to help us achieve these ambitious numbers.
 We are grateful to the countless Project Day volunteers, Brownie and Scout groups, schools and individuals who volunteer their time to tree planting, it makes an incredible difference to Harpenden’s landscape and wildlife.

 Between 2021 and 2023 Harpenden Town Council is undertaking a programme of tree planting across its open spaces.
 Click here to read the latest news about tree planting.
 Identified as an initiative in its Business Plan, the Council is dedicated to developing Harpenden as a sustainable town and to conserving and improving Harpenden’s parks, green spaces, and other assets so they offer a natural haven for residents’ use and enjoyment.
 The programme includes a mixture of trees of varying sizes, species and numbers planted in various locations, each with their own aim: to provide aesthetic interest, shade, screening, habitat etc. The Council believes in 'the right tree, in the right place, for the right purpose' approach.